nosana-ci/network-proposals/nnp/NNP-0001-tokenomics.md

 #### 4.1.2 Operational Rules

-$S_{min,i}$ moves with the NOS price; if a host falls below the minimum, the operator has a fixed-hour grace period, denoted by $G$, to top up before rewards pause (and/or the node becomes ineligible).
+$S_{min,i}$ moves with the NOS price; if a host falls below the minimum, the operator has a fixed-hour grace period, denoted by $G$, to top up before rewards pause (and/or the host becomes ineligible).
 Governance can adjust ‘$\beta$’ and ‘$H$’ as market conditions change (risk appetite, utilisation, token volatility).

 #### 4.1.3 Potential Impact

-Anchoring the minimum stake to a node’s quoted price per hour means collateral scales with earning power: faster, pricier GPUs must lock more NOS.
+Anchoring the minimum stake to a host’s quoted price per hour means collateral scales with earning power: faster, pricier GPUs must lock more NOS.
 That creates credible skin‑in‑the‑game and raises the cost of Sybil‑style spam, because every additional device needs its own bond.
 By dividing the bond by the on‑chain $NOS price, the requirement stays USD‑stable so operators aren’t under or over‑collateralised just because the token moves.
 As capacity and USD/hr quotes grow, more NOS is locked, forming a structural sink that lowers effective float.
 And because each device posts its own bond, low‑effort or spoofed workers face a real economic hurdle, which improves reliability and overall network quality for buyers.

 Within the collateral window, existing hosts will, from time to time, either be under or over collateralised.
 Logic will be introduced to allow hosts to either auto top-up their stake or to make partial withdrawals of their stake.